ElhamKhan859/CVF-Scrapper-Public/README.md

 - You may contact developer to help you build your own apps
 ## Get the product here:
 - [CVF Scrapper](https://naimelham.gumroad.com/l/cvfscrapper)
+- Demo is included in this repository (can only download up to 50 papers)
+- Youtube video: